 Partnership Can Now File Amended Returns for Business Interest Deductions and Qualified Improvement Property

-Revenue Procedure 2020-23 allows partnerships to file amended returns and issue amended Schedules K-1 in order for their partners to be able to take immediate advantage of the retroactive tax relief provided by the Coronavirus Aid, Relief and Economic Stimulus (“CARES”) Act.
+Revenue Procedure 2020-23 allows partnerships to file amended returns and issue amended Schedules K-1 on or before September 30, 2020, in order for their partners to be able to take immediate advantage of the retroactive tax relief provided by the Coronavirus Aid, Relief and Economic Stimulus (“CARES”) Act.

 Under the partnership audit rules that were enacted as part of the Bipartisan Budget Act in 2015, partnerships that do not elect out of the new rules are no longer able to file amended returns or amend Schedules K-1 for taxable years beginning after December 31, 2017.
 Instead, partnerships are required to file Administrative Adjustment Requests (“AARs”) and issue statements similar to amended K-1s to partners.
 Partners, in turn, take the adjustments reported on the statements into account when filing their return for the year in which they received the statement.